 Boichuk participated in a major operation in early April 2024 near the village Terny, Donetsk Oblast.
 The Azov Brigade and other units stopped a column consisting of Russian tanks.
 They destroyed 11 vehicles, killing 50 enemy combatants.
 The operation resulted also in the capture of an advanced Russian T-72B3M equipped with technological innovations.

-During the failed attack, lost an operational T-72B3M, which was abandoned on the battlefield by its crew due to control problems.
-The 12th Azov Special Forces Brigade’s infantry and FPV operators, along with nearby units, eliminated the enemy crew.
+During the failed attack, Russian forces lost an operational T-72B3M, which was abandoned on the battlefield by its crew due to control problems.
+The 12th Azov Special Forces Brigade’s infantry and FPV drone operators, along with nearby units, eliminated the enemy crew.
 The tank was prepared to be evacuated over a three-day period.

 Volodymyr Bouichuk gives a detailed account (with English subtitles) of the tank retrieval operations in the YouTube video below: